zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Thomas says that his creations are part of his “new  product line” to be sold under his “own label.”
 A “product line” is a group of rel ated things or products that are sold by a certain company.
 They may be things that are all related to, I don’t know, haircare, or drinking coffee.
 A product line could include clothing that is related – a set of shirts or dresses might be part of a product line.

 We’re not sure what Thomas’s product line is but we  know that he’s going to sell it “under his own label” (label).
 “To be sold under ” means it will be sold with the name of a certain “label.”
-A “label” is a part of t he packaging of a product that indicates what company has made the product.
+A “label” is a part of the packaging of a product that indicates what company has made the product.
 It’s u sed here more generally to mean “brand” (brand).
 Your “brand” is the name that  you use for selling certain kinds of products, certain kinds of things.

 A big company may have several brands – several thi ngs that it sells under different names.
 For example, The Coca-Cola company  has different brands that it sells.
 One of the brands is, of course, Coca-Col a, but there are other brands, other kinds of things that it sells, other drinks t hat use different names.
 Brands such as Fanta or Minute Maid Orange Juice.
 They’re made by the same company but they are different brands.
 Thomas is go ing to be selling his product line or group of products under his own brand or la bel.